andreymisyurov/dns/README.md

 This is a test task which is a simple DNS proxy server. </br>
 This app reads configuration from a JSON file, processes DNS queries </br>
 and can block certain domains.
+(PS you may correct error_response.
+It maybe "local address", "nxdomain" or "not response" or empty if you want)

 #### How to run: